 If you don’t want to go camping try any of these:

-Leave your phone behind – People lose their shit over this one.
-They say, what if there’s an emergency??
-So what?
-You find out later?
-I have a wife and kids, I love them to death, but when I go camping, there’s no phone and I’m gone 3-5 days.
+Leave your phone behind: People lose their shit over this one.
+They say, what if there’s an emergency?
+So what, you find out later?
+I have a wife and two kids, I love them to death, but when I go camping, there’s no phone and I’m gone 3-5 days.
 You don’t have to leave the phone behind for that long, but go to work without it or when you get home throw it in your closet, shut the door, and go about the rest of your day.

 By doing so you’ll exercise your self-discipline, have confidence that you can handle uncomfortable situations, and most importantly you’ll no longer take things for granted but appreciate the value of each little thing you have in your life.